sublimelsp/LSP/docs/index.md

 ### Client Configuration<a name="client-config"></a>

 LSP ships with default client configuration for a few language servers.
+These configurations need to be enabled before they will start.

 Here is an example for the Javascript/Typescript server:

 ```json
 "jsts": {